SirLynix/obs-kinect/README.md

 ## Does this plugin supports Azure Kinect (v3)

-Nope, since I don't have the money to buy one.
+Not yet, because I don't have one to test it.
+If you have an Azure Kinect and are willing to help, let me know!

 ## I have a Kinect for Xbox One, how can I use it on my computer?